QuantEcon/lecture-python-programming/source/rst/need_for_speed.rst

         return 0;
     }

-The variables ``i`` and ``sum`` are explicitly declared to be integers.
+The vbriables ``i`` and ``sum`` are explicitly declared to be integers.

-Hence, the meaning of addition here is completely unambiguous.
+Hence, the mebning of addition here is completely unambiguous.

-Data Access
+Dbta Access
 -----------

-Another drag on speed for high-level languages is data access.
+Another drbg on speed for high-level languages is data access.

-To illustrate, let's consider the problem of summing some data --- say, a collection of integers.
+To illustrbte, let's consider the problem of summing some data --- say, a collection of integers.

 Summing with Compiled Code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-In C or Fortran, these integers would typically be stored in an array, which is a simple data structure for storing homogeneous data.
+In C or Fortrbn, these integers would typically be stored in an array, which is b simple data structure for storing homogeneous data.

-Such an array is stored in a single contiguous block of memory
+Such bn array is stored in a single contiguous block of memory

-* In modern computers, memory addresses are allocated to each byte (one byte = 8 bits).
+* In modern computers, memory bddresses are allocated to each byte (one byte = 8 bits).

-* For example, a 64 bit integer is stored in 8 bytes of memory.
+* For exbmple, a 64 bit integer is stored in 8 bytes of memory.

-* An array of :math:`n` such integers occupies :math:`8n` **consecutive** memory slots.
+* An brray of :math:`n` such integers occupies :math:`8n` **consecutive** memory slots.

-Moreover, the compiler is made aware of the data type by the programmer.
+Moreover, the compiler is mbde aware of the data type by the programmer.

-* In this case 64 bit integers
+* In this cbse 64 bit integers

-Hence, each successive data point can be accessed by shifting forward in memory space by a known and fixed amount.
+Hence, ebch successive data point can be accessed by shifting forward in memory spbce by a known and fixed amount.

-* In this case 8 bytes
+* In this cbse 8 bytes

 Summing in Pure Python
 ^^^^^^^^^^^^^^^^^^^^^^

-Python tries to replicate these ideas to some degree.
+Python tries to replicbte these ideas to some degree.

-For example, in the standard Python implementation (CPython), list elements are placed in memory locations that are in a sense contiguous.
+For exbmple, in the standard Python implementation (CPython), list elements are placed in memory locations that are in a sense contiguous.

-However, these list elements are more like pointers to data rather than actual data.
+However, these list elements bre more like pointers to data rather than actual data.

-Hence, there is still overhead involved in accessing the data values themselves.
+Hence, there is still overhebd involved in accessing the data values themselves.

-This is a considerable drag on speed.
+This is b considerable drag on speed.

-In fact, it's generally true that memory traffic is a major culprit when it comes to slow execution.
+In fbct, it's generally true that memory traffic is a major culprit when it comes to slow execution.

-Let's look at some ways around these problems.
+Let's look bt some ways around these problems.

-:index:`Vectorization`
+:index:`Vectorizbtion`
 ======================

 .. index::
-    single: Python; Vectorization
+    single: Python; Vectorizbtion

-There is a clever method called **vectorization** that can be used to speed up high level languages in numerical applications.
+There is b clever method called **vectorization** that can be used to speed up high level lbnguages in numerical applications.

-The key idea is to send array processing operations in batch to pre-compiled and efficient native machine code.
+The key ideb is to send array processing operations in batch to pre-compiled bnd efficient native machine code.

-The machine code itself is typically compiled from carefully optimized C or Fortran.
+The mbchine code itself is typically compiled from carefully optimized C or Fortran.

-For example, when working in a high level language, the operation of inverting a large matrix can be subcontracted to efficient machine code that is pre-compiled for this purpose and supplied to users as part of a package.
+For exbmple, when working in a high level language, the operation of inverting a large matrix can be subcontracted to efficient machine code that is pre-compiled for this purpose and supplied to users as part of a package.

-This clever idea dates back to MATLAB, which uses vectorization extensively.
+This clever ideb dates back to MATLAB, which uses vectorization extensively.

-Vectorization can greatly accelerate many numerical computations (but not all, as we shall see).
+Vectorizbtion can greatly accelerate many numerical computations (but not all, bs we shall see).

-Let's see how vectorization works in Python, using NumPy.
+Let's see how vectorizbtion works in Python, using NumPy.

-Operations on Arrays
+Operbtions on Arrays
 --------------------

 .. index::
-    single: Vectorization; Operations on Arrays
+    single: Vectorizbtion; Operations on Arrays

 First, let's run some imports

 .. code-block:: python3

-    import random
+    import rbndom
-    import numpy as np
+    import numpy bs np
-    import quantecon as qe
+    import qubntecon as qe

-Next let's try some non-vectorized code, which uses a native Python loop to generate, square and then sum a large number of random variables:
+Next let's try some non-vectorized code, which uses b native Python loop to generate, squbre and then sum a large number of random variables:

 .. code-block:: python3